FAQ - Learning

 Nishimachi’s curriculum is structured to ensure that students receive a rigorous education, relevant to their context and to their experiences in a global community.
 Core subjects draw from Next Generation Science Standards, Common Core, and the AERO (American Education Reaches Out) framework.
 The overall academic program of English, mathematics, social studies and science is complemented by daily Japanese, as well as music, physical education, art, drama, exploratory, community service and outdoor education programs.

 Visual Arts, Music, and Drama provide an education rich in aesthetic experiences that are open ended, exploratory in nature, and meaningful.
 Participation is highly valued, and teachers work to help students identify their strengths and chart their progress.
 Unique opportunities present themselves for students to express themselves in ways not afforded them in other subjects.
 Lifelong participation and appreciation for the Arts is the main goal.
 In addition to curricular offerings, there are also public performance and exhibition opportunities throughout the year.
-All middle school students participate in at least one all-school drama production a year.

 An important means of enhancing teaching and learning at Nishimachi is the effective use of information and communication technology.
 Technology continues to have an increasingly significant impact on all aspects of education, life at home, and in the workplace.
 Students at Nishimachi are encouraged to become twenty-first century learners through the use of information technology at school and at home.
 This is embedded throughout the curriculum to ensure the acquisition of necessary skills and knowledge across grade levels.
 Ultimately, this allows students to function productively in a modern global society.
 Technology is utilized in the classrooms through creating, publishing, searching, and researching.